-Have you ever wondered what the best intermittent fasting schedule for getting lean and muscular looks like?
+Have you ever wondered what the best intermittent fasting schedule for getting lean and ripped are?

 Well, here’s the thing: